I like to think world isn't so binary. Just refill the cup.

-A woman still willing to reinvent herself.
+A multi-hyphenate business woman and someone still willing to reinvent herself.

-Where to next on your bucket list?
+Where to next on the bucket-list?

 Years later I still love Italy, and Europe in general…but these days I'm most interested in going to the places that aren’t quite as “easy.”
 Remote villages only reached via rickety vehicles bouncing down muddy off-road passage ways, places with challenging language barriers but an urgent desire to communicate.
-Places where I have to bear witness to things that make me uncomfortable - poverty, and repression, and political unrest - cities in countries on continents where I am reminded just how resilient and beautiful the human spirit is!
+Places where I have to bear witness to things that make me uncomfortable - poverty, inequality, and political unrest - cities in countries on continents where I am reminded just how resilient and beautiful the human spirit is.
 I want to travel to the places where the weather is murderous but some brilliant hotelier dreamed up a luxury resort there.
 I want to see places so stunning and so culturally rich they inspire awe; the type of locales where I stand dumbstruck in silence, because sometimes words just aren't enough.
-'I haven’t been everywhere yet, but it’s on my list'.
+That's where I want to go next.
+As the writer Susan Sontag once said, "I haven’t been everywhere yet, but it’s on my list"